anacode/anacode-toolkit/docs/source/intro.rst

 **absa_entities.csv**

 - *doc_id* - document id generated incrementally
-- *text_order* - specific text identifier; API returns separate output for every text it gets and we called it with list of texts so this makes sure that different text outputs from one posts can be matched together
+- *text_order* - index to original input text list
 - *entity_name* - name of the entity
 - *entity_type* - type of the entity
 - *surface_string* - expression found in original text that realizes this entity